Abraham1234888/CORAB-Fashion-Home/README.md

 - Adjust styles in `styles.css` for your brand colors and fonts.

 ## Credits
 Made by CORAB Fashion.
-Designed and developed Biobaragha John.
+Designed and developed by Biobaragha John.

 ---